ksnortum/find-words-java/README.md

 	mvn package

-To get HTML reports including JavaDocs, execute:
+To build the Javadocs, execute:

-	mvn site javadoc:javadoc
+	mvn javadoc:javadoc

 ## Running ##

+There are two ways to execute scrabble-words-java.
+Using Maven, execute:

+    mvn exec:java

-If you have Java in your PATH, you can execute the jar file from the command line:
+Or, if you have Java in your PATH, you can execute the jar file from the command line:

-	java -jar Scrabble-Words-1.1.x.jar
+	java -jar /path/to/Scrabble-Words-1.1.x.jar

 ## TODO ##